Common Finishes for Plywood and Plywood Furniture in India

-Plywood is the most versatile and popular choice of material used in India for making furniture, decorative and non-decorative paneling, cladding, flooring, roofing and other carpentry works.
+Plywood is the most versatile and popular choice of material used in India for making furniture, paneling, cladding, flooring, roofing and other carpentry works.

 How the Plywood is made?

 It is basically an engineered wooden sheet made with thin veneer sheets stuck together with a resin under high pressure.
 This creates a thick, strong and flexible flat sheet usually termed as plywood.
 It is manufactured in various types based on type of wood used, process and its application.

 Types of Plywood